What is Undergraduate Research and Scholarly Achievement?

 - You will learn more about accountability, academic honesty, and self-discipline through research.

-- Through laboratory experiences, you will become able to utilize instrumentation, follow instructions, design experiments, construct and test hypotheses.
+- Through laboratory and field experiences, you will become able to utilize instrumentation, follow instructions, design experiments, construct and test hypotheses.

 - Long-term participation in research teaches students to plan, to process and analyze data, to seek out primary sources, to synthesize and articulate their ideas, to network with their colleagues, to write and present at a professional level; and to assess outcomes.